dyne/Zenroom/README.md

 Copyright (C) 2017-2018 by Dyne.org foundation, Amsterdam

-- Designed, written and maintained by <a href="https://jaromil.dyne.org">Denis "Jaromil" Roio</a>
+Designed, written and maintained by Denis "Jaromil" Roio.

 With contributions by Ivan J., Puria Nafisi Azizi, Jordi Coscolla.